 This programme will help health professionals develop their teaching skills, with a modular unit structure that works towards a postgraduate certificate, postgraduate diploma or MSc.
-The programme emphasises practical application of educational methods and theory and the development of reflective, evidence-based practice.
+The programme emphasises practical application of educational methods and theory, along with the development of reflective, evidence-based practice.

 The 60-credit certificate can be completed in one or two years part-time.
 Following completion of the certificate, the 60-credit diploma can be achieved over one or two years part-time.
 On completion of 120 credits, progression to the 60-credit MSc dissertation is allowed.
 Alternatively, all 180 credits can be attained through studying full-time for one year.

 The Essentials route allows you to gain 30 master’s-level credits, from which point you can progress to the certificate if you wish.